The-Kubernetes-Show/kubernetes/CKA/README.md

 A set of exercises to help you prepare for the [Certified Kubernetes Administrator (CKA) Exam](https://www.cncf.io/certification/cka/)

-This course outline is structured to align with the [CKA Curriculum v1.32](https://github.com/cncf/curriculum/blob/master/CKA_Curriculum_v1.32.pdf), following the recommended topic weights and a logical learning progression from foundational to advanced concepts.
+This course outline is structured to align with the [CKA Curriculum v1.33](https://github.com/cncf/curriculum/blob/master/CKA_Curriculum_v1.33.pdf), following the recommended topic weights and a logical learning progression from foundational to advanced concepts.

+---
+#### Topics already covered "before" aligning to latest CKA Curriculum
+> ###### These topics are still relevent and an excellent place to start.
+These topics give you deep insights into the concepts of K8S which comes handy to pass the CKA exam.

 ---